 Call for a FREE, NO OBLIGATION quote.
 We will come to your home or business, explain what is available, make recommendations, and provide a quote.
 We will NOT try to pressure you to sign up right away – we want you to have time to think about it and make sure you are comfortable

-Now you can use the latest available technology to view and record video in high definition (HD).
 You can even upgrade your current system with HD quality surveillance video cameras and Digital Video Recorders (DVR) using the existing wiring.
 Come visit our showroom and see for yourself the high quality video you can have.

 Warning: Do not buy surveillance camera systems over the internet even if they are cheap – there is a reason they are cheap.
 When something goes wrong with it or you can’t figure it out, you’re stuck!
 Come to our showroom where you can see a sample in action so you know what you are getting and can get help when you need it.

-All of our cameras offer High Definition (HD) 1080P resolution.
+All of our cameras offer High Definition (HD) up to 4K resolution.
 See in total darkness.
 In good lighting, the camera gives great video in full colour.
 When it gets dark, the camera switches to night mode, turns on the infra-red illuminators which will allow the camera to see what is happening.
 The night time images are usually in black & white rather than colour, and the image quality is not as good – but at least you see what is happening even though it is totally dark in the area.
 The distance the camera can see in the dark is dependant on the number and strength of the illuminators, and usually range from about 30 ft. to 100 ft.
 The illuminators do not emit visible light – they emit infra-red light which is invisible to the human eye.
 These cameras can come with a varifocal lens, which means that there is a zoom capability that can be set at the time of installation.
 It can be “zoomed out” if you want to see a wide area, or zoomed in to see a smaller area, but with more detail.

 DVR (Digital Video Recorder) & NVR (Network Video Recorder)